-- The fuel intake connection must not be located in the passenger compartment and must be sealed with a properly closing lid to prevent any fuel leaks. - In heaters for liquid fuel where the heater fuel is separate from the vehicle fuel, the type of fuel and intake connection must be clearly identified. - A warning sign is to be fixed to the intake connection indicating that the heater must be switched off before refuelling.
+- The fuel intake connection must not be located in the passenger compartment and must be sealed with a properly closing lid to prevent any fuel leaks. - In heaters for liquid fuel where the heater fuel is separate from the vehicle fuel, the type of fuel and intake connection must be clearly identified. - A warning sign is to be fixed to the intake connection indicating that the heater must be switched off before refuelling. - Exhaust System - The exhaust outlet must be arranged so as to prevent any penetration of exhaust fumes into the vehicle interior through the ventilation system, warm air intakes or open windows. - Combustion Air Intake - The air for the heater combustion chamber must not be sucked in from the passenger compartment of the vehicle. - The air intake must be arranged or protected in such a way that it cannot be blocked by other objects. - Operating Status Display - A clearly visible operating display in the user's field of vision must indicate when the heater is switched on and off.

-Exhaust system

-The exhaust outlet must be arranged so as to prevent any penetration of exhaust fumes into the vehicle interior through the ventilation system, warm air intakes or open windows.

-· Combustion air intake

-- The air for the heater combustion chamber must not be sucked in from the passenger compartment of the vehicle. - The air intake must be arranged or protected in such a way that it cannot be blocked by other objects.